-We at Bridgehouse Company Secretaries understand that your privacy is important to you and that you care about how your personal data is used.
-We will only collect and use personal data in ways that are described in this Policy, and in a way that is consistent with ourobligations and your rights under the law.
+Bridgehouse Company Secretaries (also referred to as “Bridgehouse”, “We”, “Us”, “Our”) understand that Your privacy is important to You and that You care about how Your personal data is used.
+We respect and value Your privacy and will only collect and use personal data in ways that are described here, and in a way that is consistent with Our obligations and Your rights under the law.

-By post: At our registered address – Third Floor 1-2 Faulkners Alley, Cowcross Street, London, England, EC1M 6DD.
+Postal Address: Third Floor 1-2 Faulkners Alley Cowcross Street, London, England, EC1M 6DD.

 3. What is Personal Data?

 Personal data is any information about You that enables You to be identified.
 The personal data that Wecollect and use is set out in Part 5, below.

 4. What Are My Rights?

 Under the law, You have certain rights, which Wewill always work to uphold.
 In brief, these rights are as follows:

 4.1 The right to be informed about Ourcollection and processing of Your personal data.
 This Privacy Notice should tell You everything You need to know, but You can always contact Us to find out more or to ask any questions using the details in Part 1.